poseidon-framework/poseidon-framework.github.io/qjanno.md

 ### Background

 qjanno started as a fork of the [qhs](https://github.com/itchyny/qhs) software tool, which was, in turn, inspired by the CLI tool [q](https://github.com/harelba/q).
 All of them enable SQL queries on delimiter-separated text files (e.g. .csv or .tsv).
-For qjanno we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon [.janno](janno_details.md) file.
+For qjanno, we copied the source code of qhs v0.3.3 (MIT-License) and adjusted it to provide a smooth experience with a special kind of .tsv file: The Poseidon [.janno](janno_details.md) file.

 Unlike `trident` or `xerxes` qjanno does not have a complete understanding of the .janno-file structure, and (mostly) treats it like a normal .tsv file.
 It does not validate the files upon reading and takes them at face value.
 Still .janno files are given special consideration: With a set of pseudo-functions in the `FROM` field of the SQL query they can be searched recursively and loaded together into one table.